Book Review: When Buddhists Attack, A Brilliant Work on Zen and the Martial Arts

 Zen & Martial Arts: How The Two Came Together

-Jeffry R. Mann has authored one of the more interesting works that delves into the relationship between Zen Buddhism and the martial arts.
+Jeffry R. Mann authored one of the more interesting works delving into the relationship between Zen Buddhism and martial arts.
 Entitled When Buddhists Attack: The Curious Relationship Between Zen and the Martial Arts, this is one of the best works to emerge in recent years capable of putting the connection between Zen and the fighting arts into its proper historical context.
 What makes this work so engaging is the fact it is written for the laymen looking for a very clear and concise tome that discusses the subject in an accessible way.

-In other words, you can actually understand what it is Mann is trying to get across.
+In other words, you can understand what it is Mann is trying to get across.
 The topic is not lost amidst a lot of confusing mumbo jumbo that permeates so many inaccessible and boring philosophical works.

 Clear and to the Point